Multi-task neural networks by learned contextual inputs: Empirical analysis

 \subsection{Effect of dataset size}

 We now compare the sensitivity to dataset size, by training the neural network architectures on reduced datasets.
 The training datasets are cut to 50\% and 10\% of their original size.
 The same fraction of data is removed from each task, keeping the data balance from the original dataset.
 Test sets are kept at full size.
 Training and hyperparameter searches are conducted in the same way as for the full data case.
 The results are summarized in Table \ref{tab:error-datasize}.
 Context-sensitive networks are on average slightly behind the others on all data sizes.
-A reduction in data size naturally leads to a reduction in performance for all models, but the learned-context architecture is less sensitive to this than the others.
+A reduction in data size generally leads to a reduction in performance for all models, but the learned-context architecture is less sensitive to this than the others.
+Comparing the performance with 10\% of the data to that of the full dataset, three datasets stand out with an improved performance, namely Obesity, Height, and Sarcos.
+These datasets have the highest number of data points and errors that are small in absolute value compared to the variance in the dataset.
+This may make the variance due to the training procedure, studied in Table \ref{tab:rmse-variation}, play a greater role than the reduction in the dataset size for these cases.